reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ## How does CSRF work?

-There are two main parts to executing a Cross Site Request Forgery attack.
-The first one is tricking the victim into clicking a link or loading a page.
-This is normally done through social engineering and malicious links.
-The second part is sending a crafted, legitimate-looking request from the victim’s browser to the website.
-The request is sent with values chosen by the attacker including any cookies that the victim has associated with that website.
-This way, the website knows that this victim can perform certain actions on the website.
-Any request sent with these HTTP credentials or cookies will be considered legitimate, even though the victim would be sending the request on the attacker’s command.

 Let us now understand how CSRF works in greater detail.

 ### Hijacking the Session Cookie
 A CSRF attack exploits the behavior of a type of cookies called session cookies shared between a browser and server.
 HTTP requests are stateless due to which the server cannot distinguish between two requests sent by a browser.